UVAFME/UVAFME.github.io/howtorun.md

 ### Site File

 The _UVAFME2018_site.csv_ file contains the site-specific parameters for each site, including latitude and longitude, topography, soil characteristics, disturbance probabilities, and values for modifying temperature and precipitation if the elevation of the site is changed (i.e. climatic lapse rates).
-As with all the files, the site ids in the **siteID** column must match the site ids in all other files.
+As with all the files, the site IDs in the **siteID** column must match the site IDs in all other files.

 ### Rangelist File

 The _UVAFME2018_rangelist.csv_ file determines which species are eligible for colonization and growth at each site.
-The column names are the species ids (8-character ids set up in the _UVAFME2018_specieslist.csv_ file), and the rows are each site.
+The column names are the species IDs (8-character IDs set up in the _UVAFME2018_specieslist.csv_ file), and the rows are each site.
 If a species is present at a site, the column/row will have a 1, and if the species is absent the column/row will have a 0.

-This is the only csv file where the column names are explicitly read by UVAFME and must match the species ids as set up in the Specieslist file.
+This is the only csv file where the column names are explicitly read by UVAFME and must match the species IDs as set up in the Specieslist file.
 The order must also match the order of the Specieslist file.

 ### Climate Files